StephanieQuon/Video-Based-Respiratory-Rate-Tracking/README.md

 3. Press "run", estimates should print in the MATLAB terminal.

 ***Algorithm: Automatic Chest Detection + Optical Flow***
 1. Download automatic_optical_flow.m and open the script in MATLAB.
+Download trained_model_chest.xml to the same directory of select_sticker_tracking.m.
 2. Drag your video file to the same folder the .m file is located.
 3. Press "run", estimates should print in the MATLAB terminal.